Clint Kimbrough: Theater

 Kimbrough appeared in an 11-month Broadway run of Thornton Wilder's Our Town, directed by José Quintero.
 During the 1960s, Kimbrough worked in the theater and on Broadway, performing the works of Shakespeare, Arthur Miller, Neil Simon, Eugene O'Neill and Tennessee Williams.

 Television

 In the late 1950s, Kimbrough appeared on live television on numerous occasions, including weekly shows such as Westinghouse Studio One, G.E.
 Theater and U.S. Steel Hour.
 He was in an NBC TV production of Our Town, again directed by José Quintero.

 Film

 Kimbrough had a feature role in Hal B. Wallis's 1958 Hot Spell.
 He moved from New York to Hollywood in the late 1960s and developed an association with Roger Corman, known as "King of the B Movies", with roles in several 1970s film productions, such as Von Richthofen and Brown, Bloody Mama, Crazy Mama and the Nurse movies.
+He directed The Young Nurses.

-Personal life
+Personal life and death

 Kimbrough was at one time married to Frances Doel, writer of Crazy Mama.
-He died in Ada, Oklahoma in 1996, of pneumonia.
+He died from pneumonia on April 9, 1996, at the age of 63.